 The conceptual models shall include concepts of “course of action” and mitigation of threats and risks.

 Explanation: Coincident with understanding any threat or risk is taking steps to mitigate the specific threat and mitigate similar risks in the future.
-The conceptual models for “course of action” and mitigation shall include corrective concepts for deterring, protective, detecting, monitoring, limiting, preventive and recovery strategies and courses of action.
+The conceptual models for “course of action” and mitigation shall include corrective concepts for deterring, protecting, detecting, monitoring, limiting, preventive and recovery strategies and courses of action.

 Risk and threat planning